poseidon/matchbox/Documentation/bootcfg.md

 ## Assets

-`bootcfg` can serve static assets from the `-assets-path` at `/assets`.
+`bootcfg` can serve arbitrary static assets from `-assets-path` at `/assets`.
 This is helpful for reducing bandwidth usage when serving the kernel and initrd to network booted machines.

-    assets/
+    bootcfg.foo/assets/
     └── coreos
         └── VERSION
             ├── coreos_production_pxe.vmlinuz
             └── coreos_production_pxe_image.cpio.gz

-For example, a `Spec` might refer to a local asset `/assets/coreos/VERSION/coreos_production_pxe.vmlinuz` instead of `http://stable.release.core-os.net/amd64-usr/VERSION/coreos_production_pxe.vmlinuz`.
+For example, a `Profile` might refer to a local asset `/assets/coreos/VERSION/coreos_production_pxe.vmlinuz` instead of `http://stable.release.core-os.net/amd64-usr/VERSION/coreos_production_pxe.vmlinuz`.

-See the [get-coreos](../scripts/README.md#get-coreos) script to quickly download, verify, and move CoreOS assets to `assets`.
+See the [get-coreos](../scripts/README.md#get-coreos) script to quickly download, verify, and place CoreOS assets.

 ## Network

-`bootcfg` does not implement a DHCP/TFTP server or monitor running instances.
-If you need a quick DHCP, proxyDHCP, TFTP, or DNS setup, the [coreos/dnsmasq](../contrib/dnsmasq) image can create a suitable network boot environment on a virtual or physical network.
-Use `--net` to specify a network bridge and `--dhcp-boot` to point clients to `bootcfg`.
+`bootcfg` does not implement a DHCP/TFTP server.
+Its easy to use the [coreos/dnsmasq](../contrib/dnsmasq) image if you need a quick DHCP, proxyDHCP, TFTP, or DNS setup.